Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Methodology

-We define a BEV as a single agent perception to an ego-view, whereas the HEV is a collaborative perception to a fixed world-view.
-A comparison of the ego-centric views tested and the fixed word-view can be seen in Figure \ref{fig:bev_pov}.
+We define a BEV as a single-agent perception transformed into an ego-centric view, whereas the HEV is a collaborative perception transformed into a fixed world-centric view.
+A comparison of the ego-centric views tested and the fixed word-centric view can be seen in Figure \ref{fig:pov_push_block}.

-Our approach, seen in Figure \ref{fig:hev_method}, follows three steps: \begin{enumerate} \item We collect multiple views of the environment from robot cameras. \item We use a collaborative perception model to obtain the HEV, the world-view semantic segmentation of the environment. \item We input the HEV to a Reinforcement Learning (RL) control policy to obtain agent control commands. \end{enumerate}
+Our approach, seen in Figure \ref{fig:hev_method}, follows three steps: \begin{enumerate} \item Collect multiple views of the environment from robot cameras. \item Use a collaborative perception model to obtain the HEV, the world-centric semantic segmentation of the environment. \item Input the HEV to a Reinforcement Learning (RL) control policy to obtain agent control commands. \end{enumerate}

-Our goal is to establish a baseline HEV perception model to extract information from the multiple camera views and project them into a fixed world-view.
+Our goal is to establish a baseline HEV perception model to extract information from the multiple camera views and project them onto a fixed world-centric view.
 We propose a baseline perception model using the Cross-View Transformer (CVT) \cite{zhou2022cross} and use semantic segmentation as our downstream task.
-The Cross-View Transformer is a recent approach that uses a cross-view attention module, first proposed by \cite{zhou2022cross}, enabling the agents to reason about their environment in a ego-centric coordinate frame.
+The Cross-View Transformer is a recent approach that uses a cross-view attention module, first proposed by \cite{zhou2022cross}, enabling the agents to reason about their environment in an ego-centric coordinate frame.
 We extend the CVT model to further improve its accuracy and speed for the HEV use case.
 We name our baseline model the Herd's Eye View Cross-View Transformer (HEV-CVT).
 We use a world-centric map embedding and tune positional embeddings, output sizes, and the number of transformer layers to fit our proposed HEV environments.